microsoft/code-with-engineering-playbook/docs/observability/pitfalls.md

-# Things to watch for when building Observable Systems
+# Things to Watch for when Building Observable Systems

-## Observability as an after thought
+## Observability as an afterthought

 One of the design goals when building a system should be to enable monitoring of the system.
 This helps planning and thinking application availability, logging and metrics at the time of design and development.
 Observability also acts as a great debugging tool providing developers a bird's eye view of the system.
 By leaving instrumentation and logging of metrics towards the end, the development teams lose valuable insights during development.